Skip to main content

 • Erectile dysfunction (ED) is a condition where you’re unable to reach or continue an erection during sexual intercourse.

-One of the most frequent questions people have when they experience any form of erectile dysfunction (ED) is: “Why is this happening to me?”
-And the next question is: “How can I fix it?”
+One of the most common questions people ask when they experience erectile dysfunction (ED) is: “Why is this happening to me?”
+And the next question is usually: “How can I fix it?”

 What is erectile dysfunction?